 By their actions, both the national and provincial governments of Pakistan have made it clear they view AKU as an essential source of expertise.
 The Institute for Educational Development has played an important role in the development of the National Education Policy and teacher education reform, aided in the improvement of a number of teacher education institutions and built research capacity at public universities.
 Our Medical College and School of Nursing and Midwifery have been chosen to help upgrade public-sector medical and nursing schools, while our own nursing curriculum was selected to serve as a template for the national nursing curriculum.
 The AKU Examination Board was recently commissioned to develop a new course that will enable aspiring educators at 19 universities in Pakistan to implement effective testing and evaluation techniques.

-As these examples demonstrate, at AKU we believe that true leaders strive to enable others to fulfill their full potential.
+As these examples demonstrate, at AKU we believe that true leaders strive to enable others to fulfil their full potential.

 Perhaps the best evidence of our leadership is the track record of our alumni.
 Throughout Pakistan and many other countries, they are the pointing the way forward.

 Our nursing graduates lead many of Pakistan’s nursing schools and serve as chief nurses in several hospitals.
 Graduates of our Medical College have established new disciplines in Pakistan, such as emergency medicine, while raising standards in many others – every day, lives are saved as a result of this.
 If the Institute for Educational Development has been influential and effective in raising educational standards, it is to a large extent because of the many alumni who serve on its faculty and in senior academic and management positions in public and private educational systems.

 So Graduands, today you take your place among the more than 10,000 doctors, nurses and teachers who have been educated at AKU and gone on to make a difference.